DragonRidersUnite/book/src/01-hello-dragon.md

 Whoa!
 What happened to our greetings?
 Well, we changed our code and it now always returns `1`, which isn't what we want.
 It's just an example to illustrate how that works.
 Go ahead and undo that change.

-Let's do one final thing in our hand-crafted, artisanal version of rendering text and images.
-Let's display a sprite.
+Let's wrap up this chapter by displaying a sprite.
 In `mygame/sprites/misc/` there's a file named `dragon-0.png`.
 It's a pixel art dragon made by Nick Culbertson that's free to use.
-Pretty neat!
+Pretty neat.
+Thanks, Nick!

 ``` ruby
 {{#include code/chapter_01/02_our_own_hello/app/main.rb}}